projjal2025/yolov8-ID-card/README.md

 You can see the demo video [here](https://youtu.be/p0nR2YsCY_U?si=LLlsL14_8teorXTu).

 ### 3. <ins>Google drive folder arrangement:</ins>
 I had done the whole project on Google colab with using Google drive.
-So, I gave the full folder arrangement in the 'googleDrive' folder in this repository you can refer to them.<br/>
+So, I gave the full folder arrangement in the 'project_root' folder in this repository you can refer to them.<br/>
 I also gave a map for folder arrangement below:
 <pre>
   <code>